WindowsAzure-TrainingKit/HOL-UnderstandingVMImagingWithCapture/HOL.md

 	_Virtual Machine Created_

-1. In the bottom menu, click **Connect** to download an _.rdp_ file to connect to the VM using Remote Desktop Connection.
+1. In the bottom menu, click **Connect** to download an _.rdp_ file to connect to the Virtual Machine using Remote Desktop Connection.

 	![Connect](images/connect.png?raw=true)